 When most people think of kimchi, they think of a super spicy, bright red mix of strange vegetables buried in the ground.
 Which is why many people view the traditional Korean ferment suspiciously; but kimchi is a delicious, versatile ferment with many options for preparation.
 In this class, the instructor discussed all the different ways participants can create and flavor kimchi.
 Participants also made a batch to take home--no burying required.

-This season's workshops are presented by The Sweet Farm, a family business specializing in kraut and ginger beer.
-They also have a sweet food truck (they'll be at Red Wiggler for the Montgomery County Farm Tour!) where they serve sausages (featured at our upcoming Harvest Celebration & Silent Auction) loaded with their famous krauts.
+This season's workshops are brought to you courtesy of The Sweet Farm, a family business specializing in kraut and ginger beer.
+They also have a sweet food truck where they serve sausages (featured at our upcoming Harvest Celebration & Silent Auction) loaded with their famous krauts.
 Visit their website to see where you can pick-up their tasty products.
 All workshops were held on the farm and used Red Wiggler produce as much as possible.